 Available Damages in Jobsite Accident Injury Cases

-If you suffered injuries on or near a construction site, it can have devastating and lingering effects on you and your family – physically, emotionally, and financially.
+If you suffer injuries on or near a construction site, it could have devastating and lingering effects on you and your family – physically, emotionally, and financially.
 Although you are likely getting some financial relief from your workers’ compensation benefits, you may be entitled to additional compensation.
 If a third party’s negligence caused your construction site accident, you might be entitled to some or all of the following damages:

 - Medical care not covered by your workers’ comp benefits